crossvale-inc/ocp-introduction-workshop/workshop-script.md

         - containerPort: 8080
 ```

+**Note:** Remember to replace `workshop` in the image URL with your "project" string from earlier.

 It is possible to create multiple pods with the same specification by changing the number of replicas in the `Deployment` specification, also, if a pod is deleted a new one will be created.

 If a change of the specification is done, it will redeploy a new version of all the pod replicas that will match the new speification.

-Shwo that a yaml change on deployment produces a redeploy of all pods.
+Show that a yaml change on deployment produces a redeploy of all pods.

 To enable the communication across pods, create a service for the back-end-service deployment: